Story Spine

 An orange tabby who adopted Rob long before Rob noticed.
 Wears a repurposed Titan tech harness and a self-applied RR badge that's slightly crooked.
 Completely literal, utterly loyal, and always underfoot at the worst possible moment.
 Even the cat slowly learns the theme.

-The Pixar Story Spine — one emotional chain of events that powers the entire film.
+The Story Spine — one emotional chain of events that powers the entire film.

 Rocket Rob battles Hydro Rex — a towering plumbing-contraption villain built from pipes, faucets, and valves — water blasting everywhere.
-Then a hard cut: Rob is under the kitchen sink.
+The battle plays long — 15–20 seconds past where a conventional film would cut — letting the audience fully commit to the fantasy.
+Then an abrupt smash cut: SILENCE.
+Rob is under the kitchen sink.
 The "Ultimate Flood" was a leaky faucet.
 Max's imagination did the rest.

 "Did the city survive?" — Claire